-The lumber components used in the manufacture of fingerjoined structural lumber may be of any species in the species combinations specified in the NLGA Standard Grading Rules.
+The lumber components used in the manufacture of fingerjoined structural lumber may be of any species in the species groups specified in NLGA Paras.
+7 and 7a.

-These species may be combined in any combination that preserves the species combination.
-Species from different species combinations shall not be mixed within the same piece.
+These species may be combined in any combination that preserves the species group.
+Components from different species groups shall not be mixed within the same production item.